H2S (radar): Post-war

 In 1950 a further requirement for more accurate conventional bombing was raised, demanding 200 yard accuracy from an aircraft flying at 50000 feet and 500 knots.
 This led to the early consideration of a version operating in the Q-band at 8 mm wavelength.
-An experimental version was constructed in 1951, but in practice the Mk.
-IX proved useful enough on its own and development was dropped.
+An experimental version was constructed in 1951, but in practice the Mark IX proved useful enough on its own and development was dropped.